Dolphins Need Our Help

 We are currently planning our next fundraising event in Atlanta, GA.
-We promise it will be fun, and as always, 100% of the funds collected will directly impact the wellbeing of endangered elephants.
+We promise it will be fun, and as always, 100% of the funds collected will directly impact the wellbeing of dolphins.

 Tsavo Water Bowser Project

-Our current project is focused on purchasing a waterbowser (a 1000 liter water tank perched on a sturdy four-wheel-drive truck) to transport water to drought stricken areas throughout the Tsavo National Park where young elephants are on the brink of survival due to lack of rainfall.
+Our most recent project raised funds for the David Sheldrick Wildlife Trust, providing care to the animals of the Tsavo National Park in Kenya, where young elephants are on the brink of survival due to lack of rainfall.